 Woodford investors set for payout in January

-BlackRock has sold off £1.65 billion of the fund’s assets.
+BlackRock has sold off £1.65bn of the fund’s assets.

-Investors in troubled manager Neil Woodford’s flagship fund will see their first payouts as the fund winds up in the middle of January after it won permission from the Financial Conduct Authority.
+Investors in troubled manager Neil Woodford’s flagship fund will see their first payouts when it winds up early in the new year with the permission of the Financial Conduct Authority.

-Woodford Equity Income Fund, which has been suspended for nearly six months, will be wound up from January 18, its administrator Link Asset Services said.
+The Woodford Equity Income Fund, which has been suspended for nearly six months, will be wound up from January 18, administrator Link Asset Services said.

 Meanwhile, Link revealed that BlackRock, the US investment bank selling off the fund’s assets, has raised £1.65 billion by selling 56% of the fund since it took on the task last month.

-“It is important to note that BlackRock has managed to realise the assets in Portfolio A in a way that safeguards value in those assets rather than through a ‘fire sale’.
-BlackRock will continue with this approach for the liquidation of the remaining 21% of Portfolio A which are generally less liquid stocks than those assets sold so far,” Link said.
+“It is important to note that BlackRock has managed to realise the assets in Portfolio A in a way that safeguards value in those assets rather than through a ‘fire sale’,” said Link.

 The second part of the fund, Portfolio B, is invested in much more illiquid assets, that are difficult to sell.
 This task has fallen to specialists at Park Hill.